agateau/qpropgen/README.md

 ## Quick Intro

-Declaring properties in a QObject class can be tedious: there is quite a lot of boilerplate code to write. qpropgen goal is to write this boilerplate for you.
+Declaring properties in a QObject class requires writing a lot of boilerplate code. qpropgen goal is to write this boilerplate for you.

 Suppose we want to create a `Person` class, with `firstName`, `lastName` and `birthDate` properties.